SEM 1 dynamics in Cities – connecting Working, Living and Learning

 As Figure 7 illustrates, SEM construction over time would include the identification and mapping of existing relations and challenges to formulate the common mission, building networked sets of activities to develop new forms of collaborative activity that would, in turn, create the demand for new types of skills, thus creating a ‘social ecosystem effect’.

 The broader and participatory formation of social and political forces in the social ecosystem model decisively breaks with elite ecosystems not only in terms of the range of forces assembled and level of social inclusion, but also in terms of the underlying thinking.
-Whereas the elite ecosystem model is understood retrospectively (rationalising what has already taken place), the social ecosystem model is envisioned prospectively as a long-term project of inclusive construction.
+In contrast to the entrepreneurial models and the concept of generation/regeneration cycles within the market, understood retrospectively (rationalising what has already taken place), the social ecosystem model is envisioned prospectively as a long-term project of inclusive construction.

-The development of social ecosystems that are able to connect working, living and learning will necessarily involve the development of local and sub-regional networks involving a range of social partners and with a leading and co-ordinating role for local government.
+The development of SEM Version 1 that connects working, living and learning will necessarily involve the development of local and sub-regional networks involving a range of social partners and with a leading and co-ordinating role for local government.
 Leading the development of a social ecosystem model will also require an outward-facing form of politics with particular attention being paid to alliance-building on the ground and ways of mediating vertical forces from the national state.

 The essential terrains for the construction of social ecosystems are the middle layers of Exo 1 (local) and Exo 2 (sub-regional).
-On both landscapes there will need to be an accent on collaboration between different social partners.
-There is also a presumption that national government will have to play a facilitating role in order to foster local social ecosystem developments through the development of 'facilitating frameworks' through, for example, funding and the devolution of regulatory mechanisms to support local co-ordination.
-Within these broad politics, there will also be very important roles for education institutions, particularly those that are able to reach out to marginalised communities.
+On both landscapes, there will need to be an accent on collaboration between different social partners.
+There is also a presumption that national government will have to play a facilitating role to foster local social ecosystem developments through the development of 'facilitating frameworks' through, for example, funding and the devolution of regulatory mechanisms to support local co-ordination.
+Within these broad politics, there will also be very important roles for education institutions, particularly those that can reach out to marginalised communities.

-A social ecosystem is conceived as an evolving, place-based social formation that connects the worlds of working, living and learning with the purpose of nurturing inclusive, sustainable economic, social and educational development in diverse communities, localities and sub-regions.
-The social ecosystem model (SEM) is currently conceptualized as comprising four related dimensions - 1. collaborative horizontalities (education networks, local anchor institutions, a range of social partners/communities supported by the connective the role of digital technologies); 2. facilitating verticalities (an enabling national state and empowered local state); 3.
-45-degree politics and mediation through common mission and ecosystem leadership; 4. the concept of ecological time that allows for processes of holistic and deliberative system evolution’.
+The SEM is currently conceptualized as comprising four related dimensions - 1. collaborative horizontalities (e.g. education networks, local anchor institutions, a range of social partners/communities supported by the connective the role of digital technologies); 2. facilitating verticalities (e.g. an enabling national state and empowered local state); 3.
+45-degree politics and mediation through common mission and ecosystem leadership; 4. the concept of ecological time that allows for processes of holistic and deliberative system evolution’ (see Figure 6)